zaxutic/Twitch_colours/README.md

 Script to automatically change username colour upon sending a message

 ## Setup
-- Get your OAuth token from https://twitchapps.com/tmi/
+- Get an OAuth token from https://twitchapps.com/tmi/
 - Create an `auth` file in the same directory, with your username and OAuth token, separated by a space.
 - Add channel name for script to run in between quotes in line 70 **OR**  give channel name as input when running script.